 Think HG is the same as morning sickness?
 Think again.
 While the symptoms may seem similar, HG is in fact much more severe than morning sickness and may require professional care.
 With morning sickness, nausea is sometimes accompanied by vomiting, which usually subsides after the first trimester, does not cause severe dehydration, and allows you to keep some food down.

-On the other hand, HG consists of nausea that is accompanied by severe vomiting, nausea that does not go away, as well as, vomiting that causes severe dehydration and doesn’t allow you to keep your food down.
+On the other hand, HG consists of nausea that is accompanied by severe vomiting, nausea that does not go away, as well as vomiting that causes severe dehydration and doesn’t allow you to keep your food down.

 What causes HG?

-While the cause of HG may be unknown, many believe it is caused by escalated hormone levels.
+While the cause of HG is unknown, many believe it is caused by escalated hormone levels.
 Symptoms have been reported to appear within the first month and a half of pregnancy (4-6 weeks) and can peak at the end of the first trimester (9-13 weeks).
 That being said, like regular morning sickness, most women start to feel relief after their first trimester.
 However, up to 20% of women still show symptoms and require care for HG throughout their entire pregnancy.

 Symptoms to look out for